opoopop/CAS779-String-Process-Algorithms-Project/Code/Execute.md

 Use C++ header file `#include <bits/stdc++.h>`

-Whole header files in it:
+The whole header files in it:

 ```c++
 // C++